 Saga Norén has become one of the iconic characters of Scandi noir TV, alongside Kurt Wallander and Sarah Lund.
-In January, the meticulous Swedish detective with a forthright way about her will begin her final case on British screens as BBC Two airs The Bridge IIII.
-We don’t have a transmission date yet, but we do know that the show is out of production and will be broadcast in Denmark on 1 January 2018.
-Watch this space, and watch the trailer below.
+The meticulous Swedish detective with a forthright way about her will begin her final case on British screens as BBC Two airs The Bridge IIII.
+The transmission date has now been announced, and we’ll be tuning in at 9pm on Friday 11 May.
+The programme was first broadcast in Denmark on 1 January 2018, and you can read our preview and watch the trailer below!

 The last time we saw Saga was in December 2015.
 Played by Sofia Helin, she was being talked from the brink of suicide by her pill-popping partner Henrik Sabroe (Thure Lindhardt).
 He convinced her to help him find his two missing daughters – the children he imagines he can still see, such is his grief and level of drug dependency.
 Saga herself was distraught after being accused of her mother’s murder, and after being told that her sister may not have died due to her parents’ Munchausen syndrome by proxy, as she always believed.
 She was more or less at breaking point.